 Opt for Mrs. Meyer’s room freshener in Geranium, Lemon Verbena, or Lavender instead.
 (I’m obsessed with Geranium.)
 I’ve found their room fresheners to be light and refreshing, but never overpowering.
 The product is made with essential oils, comes in a non-aerosol bottle, and is free of artificial colors, parabens, animal derived ingredients, and formaldehyde.

 It may seem like a no-brainer, but simply opening the windows for a period of time every day can do your home a world of good.
 After a long, cold Winter, the air in your house may smell stale.
 Not only does fresh air smell good, but you will find that it deodorizes your place, removing any strange odors.

 Deliciously Scented Non-Toxic Candles

-Healthy planted-based candles are the way to go.
-I’m fond of Mrs. Meyer’s vegetable wax candles.
+Beeswax candles are the way to go.
+I’m also fond of Mrs. Meyer’s vegetable wax candles.
 You can even reuse the jar!
 I have the Basil and Geranium Scents scattered throughout my Brooklyn Heights apartment.
 The rustic jar looks cool and the scent is delightful.

 Bring Nature In

 Make an herbal wreath (here’s how, step-by-step).
 This is a fun and easy project that will make your home’s scent seasonal.
 By using whatever herbs are in season, you’ll be able to have a fresh clean smell all year round.